CaioIcy/CPP_Project_Template/README.md

 The GitHub webpage is available here: [Project Webpage]

-All the documentation and reports are automatically published to it with **Travis-CI**, using the **utils/publish_to_ghpages.sh** script.
+All the documentation and reports are automatically published to it with **Travis-CI**, using the **[publish to gh-pages](utils/publish_to_ghpages.sh)** script.
 The idea is that every project derived from this template can also have this format of auto-publishing stuff.

+To achieve this, you must have an access token to your repository, so **Travis-CI** can push to the gh-pages branch.
+A nice tutorial can be found [here](http://benlimmer.com/2013/12/26/automatically-publish-javadoc-to-gh-pages-with-travis-ci/) in steps 1 through 4.

 # Notes